A grand viewing deck to commune with nature.

 Time permitting, and for a hundred yen more than the daytime admission fee of 300Y, one can get a more atmospheric and grander view of the illuminated temple at night.
 And from images online, timing a visit when the cherry trees are in full bloom or when the surrounding hills are under a blanket of snow, might be even more rewarding.

 I featured the Otowa no taki (Sound of Feathers) waterfall in an earlier post.
-Below are more images of the shrine including a few of the two kilometer long pedestrian approach through the historic district of Higashiyama.
+The slideshow contains more images of the shrine and below are a few from the two kilometre long pedestrian approach through the historic district of Higashiyama.